Bardo91/reckless/doc/performance.md

 crash or power loss.

 The specifications of the test machine are as follows:
-* Intel i7-3770K CPU at 3.5 Ghz with 4 CPU cores.
-Hyper-threading and
+* AMD Ryzen 7 2700X CPU at 3.7 Ghz with 8 CPU cores.
+Simultaneous
-  SpeedStep is turned off.
+  multithreading (the equivalent of what Intel calls hyper-threading) is turned off.
-* Western Digital Black WD7501AALS 750GB mechanical disk.
+* Samsung 970 EVO 1TB M.2 solid-state disk.
+* Western Digital Red WD30EFRX 3TB mechanical disk, mounted in a Synology DiskStation DS216j network-attached storage (for disk I/O-bound benchmark).
-* 8 GiB RAM.
+* 32 GiB RAM.
-* gcc 4.8.4.
+* gcc 7.3.0.
-* Linux kernel 3.18.11.
+* Linux kernel 4.14.65.

 For the scenarios that measure individual call timings, measurements were made according to the article “[How to Benchmark Code Execution Times on Intel IA-32 and IA-64 Instruction Set Architectures](http://www.intel.com/content/www/us/en/intelligent-systems/embedded-systems-training/ia-32-ia-64-benchmark-code-execution-paper.html)” by Gabriele Paoloni.
-To avoid problems with unsynchronized time-stamp counters across CPU cores, each measured thread is forced to run on a specific CPU core by setting the thread affinity.
+To avoid risk of unsynchronized time-stamp counters across CPU cores, each measured thread is forced to run on a specific CPU core by setting the thread affinity.

 For tests that only measure total execution time, `std::chrono::steady_clock` is used.

 Periodic calls
 --------------
 ![Periodic calls performance